bandeira2709/bandeira2709/README.md

 I am a Computer Science graduate with experience working on internationally distributed teams.
 I have not yet contributed to multiple open projects and am still learning my way through the community.

-☕ I developed and improved many Jira plugins while working for an undisclosed company (NDA signed 😟), so I have a lot of experience on **Jira administration** and **Java development** using APIs.
-On another company I worked on projects using SAP UI5 and CAP / CDS.
+☕ I developed and improved many Jira plugins while working for Motorola, so I have a lot of experience on **Jira administration** and **Java development** using APIs.
+On SAP I worked on projects using SAP UI5 and CAP / CDS.

 🎮 Did some lecturing on **game development** for kids and teenagers back in 2017 during graduation so you're welcome to hit me up on game development ideas and concepts.
 Used Unity, Roblox, Construct, Scratch and more.
 I am now experimenting on Unreal alongside a friend.